burak091/fedora-linux-user-disk-samba-management/README.md

 /etc/fstab.
 To edit this file, it is opened with the vi text editor using the command sudo vi /etc/fstab</code></pre>
 <img width="717" height="399" alt="image" src="https://github.com/user-attachments/assets/a2e05829-15c9-4300-803e-a7fe8b41b4a2" />
 <img width="1050" height="1027" alt="image" src="https://github.com/user-attachments/assets/283e585d-55c6-4211-a0e6-fe84fd2c4ed2" />
+<pre><code>UUID=2fa2e12f-3b45-4c1d-bf6c-8d3f3e2a1234 /share1 ext4 defaults 0 0
+UUID=5d3b9a8c-7e12-4a9e-9f0b-6d1a4f9c5678 /home/user1/share2 ext4 defaults 0 0
+#The above two entries have been manually added to the /etc/fstab configuration file to define the mount points for the newly created disk partitions.
+#The /etc/fstab file was edited to ensure that the disk configurations persist after a system reboot.
+Each entry specifies the mount point (/share1 and /home/user1/share2) and the filesystem type (ext4) of the partition.
+UUIDs are preferred over device names because they uniquely identify each partition regardless of boot order or the addition of new disks, ensuring reliable mounting.
+The defaults option applies standard mount parameters such as read/write access, automatic mounting at boot, and user accessibility.
+The final two fields, dump and fsck, are set to 0 0 to indicate that these partitions should not be included in dump backups and should not undergo automatic filesystem checks during startup, which is suitable for non-critical, data-sharing partitions.</code></pre>

 ## Samba Installation and File Sharing
 <img width="1902" height="775" alt="image" src="https://github.com/user-attachments/assets/560936bf-bb0d-42d5-92d3-a489a29cce86" />